 Why do I need to do this?

 When you buy apps from the App Store, none of your information is ever provided to developers.
-We don't know your name, your email address, where you are from, how much you paid, when, whether you asked Apple for a refund, whether they issued you the refund, and so on.
-Everything is stored in your Apple ID, including your past purchases, and we have no access to this information.
-As a result, we built a simple to follow tool and process that does a few clever things to ask Apple for your purchase history (securely).
-However, this information and data (digital receipt) is embedded inside the App Store version of Flume's app, which is what makes this process require you to have the App Store version temporarily installed and activated.
+They don't know your name, your email address, where you are from, how much you paid, when, whether you asked Apple for a refund, whether they issued you the refund, and so on.
+Everything is stored in your Apple ID, including your past purchases, and developers never have access to this information.
+As a result, Flume includes a simple-to-follow tool and process that does a few clever things to ask Apple for your purchase history (securely).
+However, this information and data (your "digital receipt") is embedded inside the App Store version of Flume's app, which is why you need to temporarily have the App Store version installed and Flume Pro activated.

 Why can't I just send you a screenshot / email of my purchase?